lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 * trying non-human voices.
 I'm keen to hear how my dog sounds singing the classics.

 ## The implications for the music industry

-I want to finish the article by giving my two cents on the implications for the music industry as an uninformed layperson.

 Will this effectively destroy the music industry as we know it?
 Probably not.